alexhoma/routex.js/README.md

 ## Contributions

 If you want to suggest a change, feature or any question, feel free to open an issue or a pull request.
+But check the [contributing file] before you go.

 [npm-version]: https://badgen.net/npm/v/routex.js
 [travis-build]: https://travis-ci.com/alexhoma/routex.js.svg?branch=master